geekypedia/Rester/README.md

 + Changes in the database are immediately reflected in APIs, without having to restart the process.
 + Changes in the APIs are immediately reflected in API documentation without having to regenerate anything.
 + Test your APIs without having to install any plug-ins in your browser.
 + Embedded light-weight database management directly from your browser.
-You can make changes in the tables without having to reply on any desktop tool.
+You can make changes in the tables without having to rely on any desktop tool.
 + Embedded code editor.
 Develop your application directly from your browser.
 See live preview.
 + A new embedded code editor, similar to Visual Studio Code, with code autocomplete.
 + Embedded File Manager.
 Easily upload bunch of files to your workspace.
 + Embedded terminal.
 Run linux commands directly from your browser.
 + Embedded Node.JS manager.
 Run your nodejs programs even if the hosting only allows for PHP.
 + Embedded Python manager.
 Run your Python programs even if the hosting only allows for PHP.
++ Embedded Lua manager.
+Run your Lua programs even if the hosting only allows for PHP.
 + Built-in authentication and token generation APIs
 + Built-in file upload APIs
 + Support for OAuth